-FSANZ's assessment is that the direct and indirect benefits that would arise from permitting the use of the enzyme beta-fructofuranosidase derived from A. fijiensis ATCC 20611 as a processing aid most likely outweigh the associated costs.
+FSANZ's assessment at the call for submissions was that the direct and indirect benefits that would arise from permitting the use of the enzyme beta-fructofuranosidase derived from A. fijiensis ATCC 20611 as a processing aid most likely outweigh the associated costs.
+No further information was received during the consultation process that changed the findings from the analysis of costs and benefits in the call for submissions.

-2.4.1.2 Other measures
+2.5.1.2 Other measures

-There are no other measures (whether available to FSANZ or not) that would be more costeffective than the food regulatory measure varied as a result of the application.
+There are no other measures (whether available to FSANZ or not) that would be more cost-effective than a food regulatory measure developed or varied as a result of the application.

-2.4.1.3 Any relevant New Zealand standards
+2.5.1.3 Any relevant New Zealand standards

 The relevant standards apply in both Australia and New Zealand.
-There are no relevant New Zealand only Standards.
+There are no relevant New Zealand only standards.

-2.4.1.4 Any other relevant matters
+2.5.1.4 Any other relevant matters